alexcash/alexcash.com/_pages/about.md

 One of my cousins is huge on motorcycles, and he passed that bug on to me.
 I've been on several moto-camping trips including two big ones to [Yellowstone]({% post_url 2016-07-22-motocamp-2016 %}) and El Paso.
 I've only written about it once here, but perhaps I'll do more in the future.

 In 2018, with the Marvel Cinematic Universe at a fever pitch I decided to [try out comic books]({% post_url 2018-08-24-adventures-in-comics %}).
 I've fallen [way far down](https://mastodon.social/@alexcash/109243476257069735) that rabbit hole.
-I hope to write about that more here, but suffice to say I went and started a podcast about comics.
+I hope to write about that more here, but suffice to say I went and [started a podcast](/2023/01/16/bat-lessons/) about comics.
 It's called [Bat Lessons](https://batlessons.com) and it's about the history of Batman.
 Shouts out to my good friend [Brian](https://briananders.net) for being my cohost.

 ### Family

 I don't want to share too much online, but family is deeply important to me.
 I've been happily married for 10 years, and I have a wonderful toddler.
-After living in the San Francisco Bay Area for 10 years, I returned to Kansas City in 2022.
+After living in the San Francisco Bay Area our entire marriage, we returned to Kansas City in 2022.
 Having my son be near his grandparents has made all the difference in the world.